-Under section 3 of the Education Act, everyone who is not a foreign student (that is, generally a New Zealand citizen or resident) is entitled to free enrolment and free education at any state school during the period beginning on their 5th birthday, and ending on the 1st of January after their 19th birthday.
+Under section 3 of the Education Act, everyone who is not a foreign student (that is, generally a New Zealand citizen or resident) is entitled to free enrolment and free education at any state school during the period beginning on their 5th birthday and ending on the 1st of January after their 19th birthday.

-Students enrolled at an integrated school are entitled to free education on the same terms and conditions as students enrolled at other State schools: section 35(1) of the PSCI Act.
+Students enrolled at an integrated school are entitled to free education on the same terms and conditions as students enrolled at other state schools: section 35(1) of the PSCI Act.
 However, the proprietors of an integrated school may require payment of attendance dues as a condition of enrolment and attendance: section 36 of the PSCI Act.
-The money received from attendance dues can only be used for the purpose of meeting debts, mortgages, liens, or other charges relating to the school premises or for improvements required under the integration agreement or for capital works required by the Minister pursuant to section 40(2)(d) of the PSCI Act: section 36(3) of the PSCI Act.
-Attendance dues paid to the proprietors of integrated schools are payments to secure the enrolment of a pupil in a school for which the proprietors provide the buildings and ensure the special character, and are subject to GST.
-See Turakina Maori Girls College Board of Trustees v CIR (1993) 15 NZTC 10,032.
+The money received from attendance dues can be used only for the purpose of meeting debts, mortgages, liens, or other charges relating to the school premises or for improvements required under the integration agreement or for capital works required by the Minister of Education under section 40(2)(d) of the PSCI Act: section 36(3) of the PSCI Act.
+Attendance dues paid to the proprietors of integrated schools are subject to GST, being payments to secure the enrolment of a pupil in a school for which the proprietors provide the buildings and ensure the special character: Turakina Maori Girls College Board of Trustees v CIR (1993) 15 NZTC 10,032.

-Each year parents or guardians of students enrolled at state schools may be asked by school Boards for payment of a nominated amount to assist with meeting school costs.
-These payments are commonly referred to by schools as "fees".
+Each year parents or guardians of students enrolled at state schools may be asked by school Boards to pay a nominated amount to assist with meeting school costs.
+Schools may refer to these payments as "fees".
 In the case of integrated schools such fees are in addition to attendance dues payable to the proprietors.

-A Ministry of Education Circular (Circular 1998/25), however, states that whatever terms are used to describe such payments, they are in fact donations and cannot be made compulsory.
+The Ministry of Education issued an updated circular (Circular 1998/25) on 23 June 1998 which sets out the rights of Boards of Trustees, parents and students regarding the request for donations and other forms of payments in schools.
+The circular states that whatever terms are used to describe such payments, they are in fact donations and cannot be made compulsory.

-Schools may also ask for payments to cover a variety of items including: the cost of class trips, the cost of materials in practical subjects such as workshop technology, the cost of swimming lessons, fees for performances by visiting drama groups etc. These payments are commonly referred to as "activity fees".
+Schools may also ask for payments to cover a variety of items, including the cost of class trips, the cost of materials in practical subjects such as workshop technology, or fees for performances by visiting drama groups.
+These payments are commonly referred to as "activity fees".